vinaygupta2050/e2eCypressFramework/Readme.md

 [Integration](https://github.com/vinaygupta2050/e2eCypressFramework/tree/master/cypress/integration): In this folder we write our e2e test.

-[Screenshots](https://github.com/vinaygupta2050/e2eCypressFramework/cypress/screenshots): In this folder all the failure screen shot are placed.

-[Video](https://github.com/vinaygupta2050/e2eCypressFramework/cypress/videos): In this folder recording of test is placed.

 ## Configuration

 * All the Environment variable are stored in [cypress.json](https://github.com/vinaygupta2050/e2eCypressFramework/cypress.json) file